hk-dev13/envoyou-page-react/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

+**What you can do:**
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use

+**What you must include:**
+- 📄 Copyright notice
+- 📄 License text

+**What you cannot do:**
+- ❌ Hold liable
+- ❌ Use trademark

 ## � Additional Documentation